How to Plan a Wedding Abroad

 Whether it is passports of visas, medical certificate or certificates of no impediment, forgetting any of these could either stop your entry into the country or stop the wedding from taking place. e wedding from taking place.
 If you have a wedding planner, find out from them what the requirements are for the country you are visiting.
 If you are doing it by yourself, check with the government website for further information.

 Get wedding insurance

 A wedding is an expensive outlay and getting a wedding travel insurance policy that covers such things as the dress, rings or gifts is vital.
 Look for a package that covers your needs.
 This can be further extended to anything else you may be using.
 If for example, you hire a car, or your guests chose to, then you will need to have insurance there too.
-Companies like Direct Car Hire Excess provide worldwide car hire excess insurance meaning there is one less hitch to worry about during the wedding.
+Companies like Direct Car Hire Excess provide comprehensive worldwide insurance car hire excess policies meaning there is one less hitch to worry about during the wedding.